medikoo/meetjs.pl/README.md

 Update config.js with needed details.

-Application won't be usable without data, so to fill files in settings folder and add some meetups or setup quick demo configuration with
+Application won't be usable without data, so fill files in settings folder and add some meetups.
+Alternatively you can setup quick demo configuration instead:

 	$ bin/setup-demo

 Run server

 	$ node .

-Alternatively you may run it using forever (but due to forever limitation at current time it will work only with node 0.4.x branch):

-	$ bin/restart

-Stop server with

-	$ bin/stop